Gressling/sproclib/docs/source/api/analysis_package.rst

 including transfer functions, system analysis, and model identification.

 .. note::
    This is part of the modern modular structure of SPROCLIB.
-For legacy compatibility, see :doc:`legacy`.

 Submodules
 ----------